 - Three letters of recommendation; the preferred method is to have letters supplied through the electronic application website.

 The uploaded transcript and/or academic document must be from the official version of the document.
 An official transcript bears the original signature of the registrar and/or the original seal of the issuing institution.
 An unofficial transcript printed from your current/previous institution(s) student system is not an acceptable document.
 All transcripts and/or academic documents uploaded to the online application system are considered unofficial.
-If personal identifying information, such as a student identification number or social security number appear on the document, remove this information from your electronic version of your document or mark out the information in black ink before scanning your document. .
+If personal identifying information, such as a student identification number, or social security number appear on the document, remove this information from your electronic version of your document or mark out the information in black ink before scanning your document. .

 - Graduate Record Examination (GRE) scores from the general test (the GRE subject test is not required by the EAPS Department, but will be viewed if submitted.
 Purdue University's code is 1631.